Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Why Go

-Kinuta Park is one of Tokyo's largest parks and much less crowded than the central options.
-Over 600 cherry trees, huge lawns, and enough space that you can stake out a spot without elbowing your neighbors.
+Kinuta Park is one of Tokyo's larger suburban parks and much less crowded than the central options.
+Hundreds of cherry trees, huge lawns, and enough space that you can stake out a spot without elbowing your neighbors.
 Families bring kids, people fly kites, and the energy is relaxed.

 Wide lawn with cherry trees and families at Kinuta Park